I-ueRya-n/CLOUD-NATIVE-REAL-TIME-BIG-DATA-PIPELINE-ANALYTICS/src/open_australia/README.md

   e.g. curl "http://localhost:9090/openaustralia/year/2024/house/senate" | jq '.'

-Then ENQUEUES the found people to be serached by OA_debate_harvester_by_person
+Then ENQUEUES the found people to be serached by OA_debate_harvester_by_details

 ### SETUP